Lazara Briones, BSN, RN, CCRN

 PNCB's 2012 CPN® Certification Advocate Award Recipients

 GAITHERSBURG, MD (May 16, 2012) – The Pediatric Nursing Certification Board, Inc. (PNCB) is pleased to announce the recipients of the 2012 Certified Pediatric Nurse (CPN) Certification Advocate Award.
-Congratulations to Jean Buckley, RN, CPN of Miami Children’s Hospital, for going above and beyond to encourage RNs to seek certification.
+Congratulations to Jean Buckley, RN, CPN of Nicklaus Children's Hospital, formerly Miami Children's Hospital, for going above and beyond to encourage RNs to seek certification.
 The PNCB presented Jean Buckley with her award during the 2012 Society of Pediatric Nurses Conference Awards Luncheon in Houston, Texas.

-Miami Childrens Hospital Poster Entry Presenters:
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, Poster Entry Presenters:

 - Mirtha Gonzalez, MSN, ARNP, Director, NICU and 2 North